GSA/fpki-guides/_includes/microsoft_trust_store_removal_faqs.md

 ### My agency gets PIV cards from [Issuer Name].
 I won’t be affected by this change, right?

 Incorrect.
 Your PIV credential issuer and how credentials are generated or issued will not be impacted by this change.
-COMMON removal from the Microsoft certificate store will impact federal agencies' workstations, devices, etc. (See [What happens if I don’t redistribute COMMON?](#what-happens-if-i-dont-redistribute-common).)
+COMMON removal from the Microsoft certificate store will impact federal agencies' workstations, devices, etc. (See [What happens if I don’t redistribute COMMON?](#what-happens-if-i-dont-redistribute-common))

-### Will my PIV credentials break or need to be updated or replaced when this change happens?
+### Will my PIV credentials break or need to be updated or replaced when this change occurs?

 No. Our PIV credentials will *not* be affected by this change.